DiSSCo/dissco-core-digital-specimen-processor/README.md

 ## Profiles

-There are two profiles with which the application can be run:
+There are four profiles with which the application can be run:

-### Web
+### Web (Synchronous)

 `spring.profiles.active=web`
 This listens to an API which has two endpoint: